Shine Post

 Shine Post (シャインポスト, Shain Posuto) is a Japanese idol-themed mixed-media project created by Konami Digital Entertainment and Straight Edge.
 A light novel series written by Rakuda and illustrated by Buriki, titled Shine Post: Nee Shitteta?
 Watashi o Zettai Idol ni Suru Tame no, Goku Futsū de Atarimae na, to Bikkiri no Mahou, began publication by ASCII Media Works under their Dengeki Bunko imprint in October 2021.
 A manga series with art by Makiko Kawasemi was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from January to November 2022, and a console game by Akihiro Ishihara developed by Konami Digital Entertainment was released for Nintendo Switch 2 in June 2025.
 An anime television series by Studio Kai aired from July to October 2022.

+Plot

+Haru Nabatame, Kyōka Tamaki, and Rio Seibu are members of TiNgS, a struggling idol group that has seen limited attendance at its concerts.
+All three want to live up to Hotaru, a popular idol who inspired their idol dreams.
+They have been given an ultimatum: if they are unable to sell out the Nakano Sunplaza for their upcoming anniversary concert, TiNgS will be forced to disband.
+The trio find this difficult, given the small crowds at their prior lives.
+However, they catch the attention of Naoki Hinase, their new manager and secretly a friend of Hotaru.
+Inspired by Haru's determination and talent, Naoki aims to make TiNgS a top idol group and help them fulfill their goal of selling out the Nakano Sunplaza and thus avoiding disbandment and bankruptcy.